by Tamara LaPlante

-Stage managers are heavily involved in any gig they take, and often assist in facilitating the production.
-However, there is an unspoken rule amongst them keep creative opinions to themselves, until they are asked.
+Stage managers are heavily involved in any job they take on and often assist in facilitating the production.
+However, there is an unspoken rule amongst them keep creative opinions to themselves until they are asked.
 Some directors will prefer to have a collaborative relationship with their stage managers and ask for their input, but it varies for every production.

-“I have experience working on shows where my concerns have fallen on representation and making sure that the final product best represents the community” Brabazon said.
-Portrayal of inappropriate actions or the use of unfair wording are examples of red flags for Brabazon.
+“I have experience working on shows where my concerns have fallen on representation and making sure that the final product best represents the community,” Brabazon said.
+Portrayals of inappropriate actions or the use of unfair wording are examples of red flags for Brabazon.

 “When Iris wrote that article, it finally hit too close to home for me,” Rose said.
 “I need to stand up for other people that are in my industry.
 And not just women, but men too.”